haolinsun0907/QuickSearch/README.md

 To run the app:

-Simply open MainWindow.py, the UI will pop up.
+Simply run MainWindow.py, the UI will pop up.

 There are several modules to implement different functionalityies: